 Reusability.
-Before looking for ethical ways to dispose of waste in your salon, it may be a good idea to consider the sources and whether there is anything your team can do to minimise your output to begin with.
+Before looking for ethical ways to dispose of waste in your salon, it may be a good idea to consider the root source and whether there is anything your team can do to minimise your output to begin with.
 Finding products and even packaging that are reusable is a good start.
-You may want to look into the reusability of things like face masks, cups and mugs, even foil.
+Some examples that work in-salon are reusable mugs and cups instead of disposable, reusable gowns or colour mixing bowls.

 Repairability.
 Before investing in new kit for your salon, find out whether it can be repaired.
 Electronics, in particular, have a funny way of being designed so that only the same manufacturers can carry out repairs.
 Or worse yet you may encounter ‘planned obsolescence’ where something is designed to be useful for only a limited lifespan after which it is unfashionable or unusable.
 Start by looking for brands that offer repair services for their products.